camwiegert/in-view/README.md

 > ```

 ### inView(\<selector>).once(\<event>, \<handler>)
 > Register a handler to the elements selected by `selector` for `event`.
-Handlers registered with `once` will only fire once.
+Handlers registered with `once` will only be called once.

 > ```js
 > inView('.someSelector').once('enter', doSomething);